HOW THE NATIONAL PORTRAIT GALLERY IN CANBERRA IS BRINGING PORTRAITURE INTO THE MODERN ERA!

 Its sister piece hangs nearby and is a fabulous portrait done by the same artist called ‘True Stories – Helen Garner,’ 2003.
 Helen is a writer.
 She is slouching in a chair, and it looks as though she has just looked up from a book and is glancing at Jen with little interest.
 It’s the total opposite of what you would expect to see from a subject, but like I said, these are modern portraits, so expect to be surprised!
 It looks as though the artist has tried to show the complex character that many authors seem to have.

-Continuing to the next room, I came across a set of brightly coloured and just downright fun-looking portraits of Neil Armfield, 2010 by Adam Cullen.
+Continuing on with my tour of the National Portrait Gallery in Canberra, in the the next room I came across a set of brightly coloured and just downright fun-looking portraits of Neil Armfield, 2010 by Adam Cullen.
 It’s so cute how one of the images features Neil’s dog, who is giving a cheeky smile, while Neil is next to him casually chilling out on a chair.
 I also love how the artist has continued with this relaxed vibe by allowing the paint to run in several areas.
 Despite how much I loved this collection, it still came in second to my favourite piece, a portrait by Evert Ploeg created in 2016, entitled ‘Equation of a Life – A Portrait of Professor Derek Denton.’
 It portrays the subject in a selfie-like pose while writing diagrams and equations on the camera’s screen.
 The thing that really attracted me to this painting was how it had been created to look like a photograph, just another fine example of how portraiture has been dragged into the 21st century.

 Continuing on, I came across a fantastic collection of photos and paintings of well-known members from various Aboriginal communities.
 One that really spoke to me was of a man who sat cross-legged dressed entirely in white.
 He appears to be surrounded by various objects such as animals, spears, flowers, and other hunting instruments.
 The items are drawn in such a way that it looks as if they are swirling around the man in the painting, almost like he’s inside his own dream.
 I love this idea, and it seemed very relevant due to the importance of ‘Dreamtime’ in Aboriginal culture.
 Upon closer inspection, I learned the image is of Clifford Possum Tjapaltjarri, painted in 2002 by artist Tim Johnston.
 Clifford was a pioneer of the contemporary Aboriginal Art Movement and had a wealth of knowledge about the Dreaming trails in and around Tjoritja (the MacDonnell Ranges).
 He portrays his expertise in a series of map paintings he created of his ancestral lands.
 One method I love used in aboriginal artwork is the dotting method, which has been subtly used in the background, and Tim had to be granted permission to use this distinctive technique.